Xoliiiii/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - - retuen userto previous working directory file <filename> - indicates what typeof file it is ln -s /bin/ls(target) __ls__(target name) - creates a symbolic link for desired target with desired target name in directory
+cd - - retuen userto previous working directory file <filename> - indicates what typeof file it is ln -s /bin/ls(target) __ls__(target name) - creates a symbolic link for desired target with desired target name in directory cp *.html /tmp - allows you to copy specifically html files into parent directory